The Donald Trump Effect on the US Dollar and Foreign Exchange

 The underlying view or logic is that the super majority Congress in the United States under a Republican president that has built a career on leveraging balance sheets to build infrastructure would likely support a fiscal stimulus that could lead to inflation.
 Other major central banks are still battling with disinflation or deflation, and have looked at new forms of easing monetary policy.

-The pending inflation the United States upon potential fiscal stimulus could bring about a larger monetary policy divergence, much like we saw in 2014.
+The pending inflation in the United States upon potential fiscal stimulus could bring about a larger monetary policy divergence, much like we saw in 2014.
 The aggressive monetary policy divergence earned the name, ‘taper tantrum’ and was credited for partially delaying monetary policy tightening from the Federal Reserve to prevent too much discord in the global economy.
 However, only a few years later, we may find the Fed in the same conundrum, but with fewer alternatives.

 Monetary Policy Divergence